DylanMeeus/springboot_jwt_blog/_posts/2016-05-20-21-tips-for-remote-working.markdown

 ### 1. Communicate Deliberately

 Contrary to popular belief, remote workers have to be better at communication than their office brethren.
 Communication plays a vital role in work, and when team members are apart, it’s vital to put communication front and center.

+{% include tweet_quote.html quote_text="Remote workers have to be better at communication than their office brethren." %}

 Without being able to tap the person at the desk next to you on the shoulder, you need to be clear in your chosen communication channel if you need something or are stuck.
 If you don’t then people can lose track of where the company is, where projects are, and lose their own focus.

 **Tool**: [Slack](http://slack.com/).
 At Auth0, Slack is our primary mode of communication, as it is for a growing number of remote or local companies.
 With the ability to set up different channels for different teams, [add integrations to make life easier](https://auth0.com/blog/2016/01/18/how-to-build-your-customer-trust-through-soc-2/), and keep everyone in the loop at all times, we can constantly communicate anything that the team needs to know (and in #random, plenty they don’t!).